CamStreamer/CamScripterApp_packages_to_use/README.md

 ## weighingScaleIntegration

 Script for Axis devices and Rasberry Pi that allows to display of weighing results in the image from the G&G E6000YA scale which is connected via Lantronix or PUSR USR-TCP232-302 serial converter to the network.
-The script can also send the measured results to the Axis Camera Station or Milestone.
-More [here](https://support.camstreamer.com/hc/en-us/articles/4417474957969-Electronic-scale-data-integration-with-Lantronix-and-Milestone-AXIS-VMS).
+The script can also send the measured results to the Axis Camera Station.
+More [here](https://support.camstreamer.com/hc/en-us/articles/4417474957969-Electronic-scale-data-integration-with-Lantronix-and-Axis-Camera-Station).